- See a full list of publications

 Together with Sanne Koevoets, she edited the book Teaching Gender with Libraries and Archives: The Power of Information (CEU Press).
 Free download available

 In November 2017, she was invited to give oral evidence to the Defence Select Committee on Afghan locally employed civilians.
-Watch the session here.
+Watch the Defence Select Committee session.
 The Defence Select Committee's report was published in May 2018.
-Read also my response in The Conversation.
+Read also her response in The Conversation.

 Dr Sara de Jong